CodeZeus-dev/laetus/README.md

 ### Planning
 Given the teams on Monday morning and being asked to present an MVP on Wednesday, we put together a basic plan to begin with, and came back to this on Wednesday to confirm where we were going.
-We started by considering what features would be considered useful in a colour detection app, and came to the agreement that the while the details were
+We started by considering what features would be considered useful in a colour detection app, and came to the agreement that there was a huge amount of potential features and so would start with the basics, returning the colour with its CYMK and RGB values, then adding the option for opacity, and giving the user a few complimentary colours, as well as the most dominant colours in the image.

 ### Team Laetus
 [Malachi Spencer](https://github.com/malachispencer)